keelancook/pnd-test/index.md

 # The least reached in arms reach

-The Peoples Next Door website is an equpping hub for local churches seeking to engage the least-reached diaspora communities in their area.
+The Peoples Next Door website is an equipping hub for local churches seeking to engage the least-reached diaspora communities in their area.